 So what is the Book of Philippians all about?
-Beyond the verses we see out of context, what is this section of Scripture seeking to express?
-We’ll explore these questions as we consider a Philippians summary of the text and the impact and implications it has for us today.
+Beyond the verses we see out of context, what is this section of scripture seeking to express?
+We’ll explore these questions as we consider a summary of the text and the impact and implications it has for us today.

 Who Wrote the Book of Philippians?

 Before digging into the content of Philippians, it will be helpful to first consider the book’s context.
 The Book of Philippians was written as a letter to the church at Philippi by the apostle Paul.
 The community of believers in Philippi were near and dear to Paul’s heart.
 He had first visited the city during his second missionary journey and founded the Philippian church there.
 In fact, the church at Philippi was the first church founded by Paul in Europe.

 Written several years later, the letter to the Philippians was written while Paul was imprisoned in Rome.
 Philippians is one of four letters written by Paul during this time and together these letters are known as the Prison Epistles (the other three letters being Ephesians, Colossians, and Philemon).

 Unlike some of Paul’s other letters, such as Galatians and Colossians, Paul wrote Philippians not in response to a crisis or concern.
 It is not an attempt to course-correct misguided or harmful theology, but rather a powerful message of affection and encouragement to a beloved community.
 Paul’s love for the Philippian church is clear throughout the letter as he urges them to adopt his same joy and to live out their faith in unity.
 In the midst of a difficult situation (his Roman imprisonment), Paul also spends much of the letter reflecting on the notion of perseverance and fortitude and the beauty of humility.